 Taxi drivers mostly speak limited to zero English.

-Whether you’re going out for date night or heading to the airport, there are things you can prepare for before leaving the hotel so you can avoid any potential problems:
+things you can prepare for before leaving the hotel so you can avoid any potential problems:

 This way, you can show your address in the Chinese language to the drivers.